 Our Pricing Expectations & Comparison

 First off, you’ll see that the B650E chipset is sitting at a higher price on average compared to AMD‘s current B550 boards.
 The B650E chipset is closer to X570 on release in terms of price, instead of the more budget oriented B550 chipset.
 This will primarily be down to the overclocking support, along with the DDR5 push, PCI-E 5.0, and newer high speed rear IO.
 The new features available on the AM5 platform are offering very impressive performance metrics, which will be causing the price bump.

 Moving onto the B650 chipset, here you’ll see that the price has primarily remained the same.
 Although yes, these boards are offering more in terms of expensive features, it would be difficult for AMD and their board partners to increase the price or they could risk losing customers.
 The B650 chipset (much like the B550 chipset) is pointed more towards consumers that want to build a PC with the latest Ryzen 7000 CPUs, but are more price conscious.
-These new motherboards are likely to have less features compared to the rest of the motherboards available within the range.
+Both chipsets will have less features contrasting to the X670 chipsets due to costs, and less PCI-E lanes.

 Table of Specs Comparison

 |CPU Overclocking Support||Yes||Yes|